 On January 18, 2006, in a speech at Georgetown University in Washington, D.C., Secretary Rice outlined her vision for diplomacy that she referred to as "transformational diplomacy."
 According to Secretary Rice, the objective of transformational diplomacy is to "work with our many partners around the world to build and sustain democratic, well-governed states that will respond to the needs of their people and conduct themselves responsibly in the international system."17 Her proposal included moving people and positions from Washington, D.C., and Europe to "strategic countries;" it also created a new position of Director of Foreign Assistance and changed U.S. foreign policy emphasis away from relations among governments to one of supporting changes within countries.
 The Administration did not request new authority from Congress for these changes, but used existing authority.
-This year, the Administration is seeking legislative authority (S. 613/H.R.
+In 2007, the Administration sought legislative authority (S. 613/H.R.
 1084) to authorize funding and personnel issues for some aspects of the plan.
+Congress did not take up the legislation, so it is likely to be considered in 2008.